 Analyzing SPDR S&P 500's Unusual Options Activity

-On Wednesday, shares of SPDR S&P 500 (NYSE:SPY) saw unusual options activity.
-After the option alert, the stock price moved up to $428.08.
+On Tuesday, shares of SPDR S&P 500 (NYSE:SPY) saw unusual options activity.
+After the option alert, the stock price moved down to $431.77.

 - Trade Type: CALL